spettersson/splunk4patientprivacy/data_onboarding_guide.md

 When onboarding logs from a new application, it is crucial to provide Splunk with proper instructions to ensure that logs are correctly parsed and indexed.
 This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally written to an index as individual events - where each event represents something that happened at a specific point in time.

-In addition, Splunk also need instruction for how to structure and normalize the logs.
-This process is referred to as **search-time processing**, which occurs between the moment that a Splunk search is initiated until it has succeasfully completed.
+In addition, Splunk also need instructions for how to structure and normalize the logs.
+This process is referred to as **search-time processing**, which occurs between the moment that a Splunk search is initiated until it has successfully completed.

 To handle the wide variety of log formats — whether from different applications or variations within the same application — Splunk assigns each log format a unique **sourcetype**, ensuring that index-time and search-time processing is tailored accordingly.